Super-heated first order phase transitions

 However, so far, all the dynamics have been studied in the context of transitions happening while the Universe is cooling down.
 This is done for good and obvious reasons, since in our Universe any trustworthy and controlled temperature rise is at most a transient phenomenon in time, that has to happen on scales necessarily shorter than a Hubble time.

-As emphasised in \cite{Buen-Abad:2023hex}, however, studying epochs where the temperature grows - while the Universe expands little - can reveal interesting new effects.
-Indeed, if the temperature grows above $T_c$ and then back below it, it might be well the case that a phase transition happens twice.
+As emphasised in \cite{Buen-Abad:2023hex}, however, studying epochs where the temperature increases - while the Universe expands little - can reveal interesting new effects.
+Indeed, if the temperature grows above $T_c$ and then back below it, it might well be the case that a phase transition happens twice.

-In this work, we explore this idea more, trying to understand what are the particle physics models that can show a phase transition when their sectors are heating up, possibly thank to an external reservoir.
+In this work, we explore this idea further, trying to understand what are the particle physics models that can show a phase transition when their sectors are heating up, possibly thanks to an external reservoir.
 In most cases we will focus on the reheating phase of the Universe, but our results will apply to more generic scenarios (such as a freeze-in type of generation).
 Also, we want to identify which are those models that can be heated up maximally, in the search for large signals in GWs.